Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: Proposing New Benchmarks

 We explore TI knowledge as follows.
 We first find the top 400 frequent relations in Wikidata KB.
 Based on them, we then manually check each of them and pick out top 10 frequent relations that describe TI relationships among entities.
 The selected TI relations are {\textit{family name}, \textit{native language}, \textit{subclass of}, \textit{official language}, \textit{child}, \textit{sibling}, \textit{father}, \textit{mother}, \textit{ethnic group}, \textit{country of origin}}.
 We ensure that they are disjoint from the existing relations in the original HTKGs.
 Starting from the entities in our HTKGs, we search for their associated TI facts in Wikidata, where each of them corresponds to a selected TI relation.
 For example, for the YAGO-hy entity \textit{Emmy Award}, we take the facts such as (\textit{Emmy Award}, \textit{subclass of}, \textit{television award}).
-Each TI fact is in the form of $(s,r,o)$ triples, same as the facts in triple-based KGs.
 As a result, we collect a set of facts denoted as $\mathcal{G}_\text{TI}$ ($\mathcal{G}_\text{TI} \cap \mathcal{G}_\text{tr}=\emptyset$) for Wiki-hy and YAGO-hy.
 We allow models to use all of them for enhancing LP over temporal facts during train/valid/test.
-We provide the statistics of $\mathcal{G}_\text{TI}$ in Table \ref{tab: data}.
+See Table \ref{tab: data} for $\mathcal{G}_\text{TI}$ statistics.